 Introduction

-With device control you can manage the devices and drivers of your computer.
-The devices of your PC are listed on the left in 1 and the actions in 2 affects them all.
-The details of the selected device is listed on the right in 3 and the actions in 4 only affect it.
+With device control, you can manage the devices and drivers of your computer.
+Your devices are listed on the left in 1, and the actions in 2 may affect all devices.
+The details of the selected device are listed on the right in 3, and the actions in 4 only affect the selected device.

 Device and driver actions

-You can click the corresponding action in 1 to disable, enable, restart, and uninstall a device, or install, backup, and uninstall a driver.
-Backup and install are described in more detail below.
+In 3, you can disable, enable, restart, and uninstall a device, or install, back up, and uninstall a driver.
+The backup and install actions are described in more detail below.

 Device and driver information

-If you select a device, you get all information that Driver Fusion can find about the device and its driver.
-The device details 1 are listed at the top with properties such as the status, problem code, and PCI bus link speed.
+If you select a device, you see all information that Driver Fusion can find about the device and its driver.
+The device details 1 are listed at the top with properties such as the hardware ids, status, and problem code.

-Further down, the driver details 2 includes properties such as the version, release date, and files 3 that are used.
+Further down, the driver details 2 include properties such as the version, release date, and files.

-You can find the resources (IRQ, IO, DMA, and memory) 4 by scrolling further down.
-If this section doesn't appear, the device doesn't use or reserve resources.
+Next, you'll find the used or reserved resources (IRQ, IO, DMA, and memory) 3.
+If this section doesn't appear, the selected device has no resources.

-At the bottom, you can access the identifier 5 to determine the type, name, and manufacturer of known and unknown devices.
+At the bottom, you can access the identifier 5 to determine the class, description, and manufacturer of known and unknown devices.

 The available information depends on the selected device, as not all devices and drivers provide the same properties.